Video Tour of Saint Michael Church

 Father Gallagher's tenure ended in 1968, and a new pastor, Father Orlando Rich, succeeded on June 14 of that year.
 Father Rich, realizing the parish's financial challenges, organized a parish Finance Committee, the first of its kind in the Youngstown Diocese.
 Through sound investments and generous donations, the half million dollar parish debt was eliminated in twelve years.
 Father Rich presided over a "burning of the mortgage" ceremony in April 1976, under the watchful eyes of Father Gallagher and Auxiliary Bishop William Hughes.
 The parish had grown from 150 families to 700.

-On June 26,1977, Father Rich retired as pastor of St. Michael.
-Succeeding Father Rich was Father Thomas McCarthy, formerly of St. William parish in Champion, Ohio.
+On June 26,1977, Father Rich retired as pastor of Saint Michael.
+Succeeding Father Rich was Father Thomas McCarthy, formerly of Saint William parish in Champion, Ohio.
 Under Father McCarthy's leadership, greater emphasis was placed upon participation of the laity.
 Father McCarthy expanded the staff and enhanced religious education and other parish programs.
 He oversaw ecumenical efforts to offer a Vacation Bible School with four other Catholic churches.
 Christ Renews His Parish weekend retreats were introduced.

 Because Parish membership and activities were growing rapidly, it became evident that the current facilities were inadequate.
 To meet the needs of the church community, Father McCarthy initiated plans for expansion of parish buildings.
 Ground breaking for a new Parish Center was held on March 2, 1980.
 The facility included office space and room on the upper level for adult activity, with the kitchen and the lower space for youth.
 Portable dividers made it possible to house students in nine classrooms for faith formation and for CCD classes.
 The Center was blessed by Bishop James W. Malone, assisted by Father McCarthy and Father Gallagher in November 1980.

-In June of 1983 it was announced that Father McCarthy would be leaving St. Michael to accept a position of pastor of Blessed Sacrament Parish in Warren, Ohio, and Father James E. O'Brien was named pastor.
+In June of 1983 it was announced that Father McCarthy would be leaving Saint Michael to accept a position of pastor of Blessed Sacrament Parish in Warren, Ohio, and Father James E. O'Brien was named pastor.
 Under Father O'Brien's leadership, the parish continued to prosper and grow.
 Like Father McCarthy, Father O'Brien encouraged a strong sense of social justice in parish life, through many outreach efforts to the needy and the poor.
 The Tithe program was established in which 10 percent of Sunday collections would be donated to area charities.

 Numerous organizations for service, spiritual growth, and personal enrichment continue to be part of parish life.
 The Generations of Faith program was instituted in place of CCD classes.
 The parish provides financial support for the Little Children of Jesus Orphanage for disabled children in Lizon, Haiti, and has funded the building of houses for residents of that country.
 The Tithe program currently lists 17 charities that receive financial assistance from the parish at various times.